 7. Age changes are distinguished from abnormal and disease changes wherever such distinctions have been discovered.
 Places where these distinctions have not yet been elucidated are clearly indicated.

-This eBook edition provides an updated version of the previous print editions, which were by overwhelmingly positive responses by reviewers, colleagues, and students.
+This eBook edition provides an updated version of the previous print editions, which received overwhelmingly positive responses by reviewers, colleagues, and students.
 It also addresses as best I can the shortcomings mentioned by these same audiences.
-Still, I wanted to remain true to the overall purposes of the book, which are stated in the print editions' preface and encapsulated in the title.
-Here is how I pursued these goals.
+Still, I want to remain true to the overall purposes of the book, which are stated in the print editions' preface and encapsulated in the title.
+Here is how I pursue these goals.

-First, I compared the entire book's content with current literature.
+First, I compare the book's content with current literature.
 Content that is reaffirmed remains.
 Outdated content is updated or eliminated.
 Beyond this, the eBook edition contains all the content from the previous edition because I received very few suggestions to shorten or omit content.

 Then I expand the sections that seemed most wanting.
-You will see meaningful expansion in: demographics; methods of studying aging; reserve capacity; differences between aging, disease, and environmental insults; genetics of human aging; basic chemistry; cell division; theories of aging; cognitive functions (i.e., memory, intelligence); Alzheimer's disease; photoaging of the skin and treatments; antioxidant supplements; dietary supplements; hormone supplements; caloric restriction; immune system imbalance; use of theories of aging within chapters; and incidences of diseases.
-I used theories of aging in explaining age changes in body systems (e.g., atherosclerosis, dementia, muscle, eyes, glaucoma, nutrition, diabetes, immune dysregulation).
+These include demographics; methods of studying aging; reserve capacity; differences between aging, disease, and environmental insults; genetics of human aging; basic chemistry; cell division; theories of aging; cognitive functions (i.e., memory, intelligence); Alzheimer's disease; photoaging of the skin and treatments; antioxidant supplements; dietary supplements; hormone supplements; caloric restriction; immune system imbalance; use of theories of aging within chapters; and incidences of diseases.
+I use theories of aging in explaining age changes in body systems (e.g., atherosclerosis, dementia, muscle, eyes, glaucoma, nutrition, diabetes, immune dysregulation).